 While the 1970’s began our long term partnership with Reading is FUNdamental (RIF), a national reading program with a goal of increasing literacy through placing books in the hands of elementary school children at qualifying schools, the 1995-96 year saw two new projects adopted by the League: Ready, Set, Go! and Read To Succeed.
 The latter was initiated to enrich the lives of preschool children and their parents by providing a foundation of literacy.
 Ready, Set, Go! was aimed at supplying underprivileged kindergartners with the basics they needed to begin school.
 In an effort to better serve young children, the League evolved its literacy projects into Ready to Read and created another project called Community of Readers through which members read to and distributed books to children throughout the community.

-Today, the Junior League of Greater Lakeland continues to be the organization in Florida with the longest-running RIF program, marking its thirtieth anniversary in 2004.
+Today, the Junior League of Greater Lakeland continues to be the organization in Florida with the longest-running RIF program, marking its forty-fifth anniversary in 2019.
 Though federal funding for the national program was eliminated in 2012, we are still able to use this name for our own project.
 We hope to see the number of participants we serve through our signature projects continue to increase each year.
 As it stands, thousands upon thousands of area citizens, particularly children, have benefited from the League’s giving and involvement in their lives, lives which have been forever changed.